stacks-of-data/landing-page/README.md

 # landing-page
-A project where I applied the knowledge I learned from CSS, HTML that focuses on creating a responsive page following the flexbox layout method.
+A project where I applied the knowledge I learned from CSS, HTML that focuses on creating a responsive page following the flexbox layout.